CONTENT WARNING

 Context

-The Washington, Alexandria, and Mount Vernon Electric Railway served the populace of northern Virginia.
+This photograph is one of the cars of the Washington, Alexandria, and Mount Vernon Electric Railway, which served the populace of northern Virginia.
 The trolley line began transporting people in 1892 between Alexandria and Mount Vernon.
 By 1896, the company had completed its line into Washington, D.C., where it shared the tracks owned by the Belt Line Street Railway Company.
-Soon after railways began to expand into other portions of northern Virginia, allowing for more travel options.
-The expansion of trolley lines was threatened in the 1920s when patronage declined due to the availability of other transportation options such as buses and personal automobiles.
+Other railways soon began to expand in the region, but patronage declined in the 1920s as buses and personal automobiles became more popular.
 Eventually, the increasing demand for quicker transportation forced many trolley companies out of business.
+Streets designed for trolleys are still evident in many cities as they tend to have a wide median in the center where the streetcars would have traveled.

 Standards